66.005 .... B&F 1633

 Small Eggar Eriogaster lanestris (Linnaeus, 1758)

 Status .....
 This is an extremely rare moth in Nottinghamshire and a species which has also declined nationally over recent years.
 However, it does seem to be holding on to it's status as a breeding species in VC56.
-All of the county's recent records have come from the Sutton-on-Trent, Besthorpe and Collingham areas north of Newark, after larval webs were recorded for the first time in over 60 years in 2002, 2003, 2004 and again in 2007.
-It then went 'missing' for over 15 years, before larval webs were found at Sutton-on-Trent once more in 2020 and 2021.
+All of the county's recent records had come from the Sutton-on-Trent, Besthorpe and Collingham areas north of Newark, after larval webs were recorded for the first time in over 60 years in 2002, 2003, 2004 and again in 2007.
+It then went 'missing' for over 15 years, before larval webs were found at Sutton-on-Trent once more in 2020, 2021 and 2023, but not in 2024, despite being surveyed for.

 ....